 In May 2022, a ten-episode anime adaptation directed by Takashi Sano, who directed the adaptation of Tower of God as well as two Rick and Morty shorts, was announced.

 In January 2023, Adult Swim cut ties with Justin Roiland amid charges of domestic abuse.
-The series is set to continue without his involvement, with a new lead voice actor and Dan Harmon as the sole creative lead (at least until the 70-episode order is complete).
-Season 7 is expected to premiere in late 2023.
+The series was announced to continue without his involvement, with two new actors to replace him as the voices of the titular characters, and Dan Harmon as the sole creative lead (at least until the 70-episode order is complete).
+Season 7 premiered in October 2023, revealing the new voice actors to be Ian Cardoni (as Rick) and Harry Belden (as Morty).
+Season 8 is planned for release in 2025.

 For episode-specific summaries and tropes, check out the recap page.